The History of Magnetic Therapy

 Long before the advancement of evidence based medicine, health practitioners used all manner of therapies and potions to treat and prevent pain.
 From the earliest recorded history of medicine, Greek physicians and scientists were intrigued with magnetic substances and the way in which they affected the human body.

 As this research was being made public, opportunistic companies looking to exploit the market began sourcing and selling the cheapest and most common magnet available, that being the bipolar magnet.
-The same promising research into non-uniform or inhomogeneous magnetic fields from pulsed magnetic fields, multipolar magnets and quadrapolar magnets was also showing that the uniform or homogeneous magnetic fields produced by the common bipolar magnets provided little or no benefits for pain relief.
+The same promising research into non-uniform or inhomogeneous magnetic fields from pulsed magnetic fields, multipolar magnets and quadrapolar magnets was also showing that the more uniform or homogeneous magnetic fields produced by the common bipolar magnets provided little or no benefits for pain relief.

 Magnets were used and studied by some of the great doctors of yesteryear including the 16th century doctor William Gilbert who was president of the Royal College of Physicians and personal physician to Queen Elizabeth I. In fact Gilbert wrote what is widely regarded as the beginning of modern science and electricity, a book called De Magnete.

 A pivital character in the history of magnetic therapy is the infamous Austrian Physician, Franz Anton Mesmer who did extensive work on the use of magnets and developed a theory concerning the body’s own magnetic energy which he coined animal magnetism.
 Mesmer’s work fell into disrepute by the French medical establishment.
 He believed he possessed a powerful animal magnetism and that through it he could heal people by touch or even waving his hand over a crowd.
-These bizarre practices of Mesmer are the origins of the word mesmerize.
+These bizarre practices of Mesmer became known as mesmerizing are the origins of the word mesmerize.
 Mud sticks and unfortunately Mesmer's antics placed such a stigma on magnets as a credible therapy worthy of investigation, other works in the therapeutic use of magnets were discredited.

 Stokes and Bell